twilio-professional-services/flex-project-template/docs/docs/feature-library/enhanced-crm-container.md

 This feature provides the following functionality:
 - Extensible tabbed interface
-  - Other features can register tabs via the `beforeCRMContainerLoaded` action
+  - Other features can register tabs via the `beforeLoadCRMContainerTabs` action
   - Tabs can receive task context, including if there is no task
 - Configurable IFrame allowing you to specify a URL to display, including task and worker attribute interpolation
   - Can optionally display an alternate URL when there are no tasks